 Keep Bathroom Essentials Portable

-Living in a dorm room usually translates to using a communal bathroom.
-“The best method for bathroom sharing is to get a bath caddy, especially if your bath area is down the hall or not attached to your room,” Scott says.
-It will not only make it easy to tote essentials back and forth but also give the items a dedicated home.
+Living in a dorm usually means having to use a communal bathroom.
+“The best method for bathroom-sharing is to get a bath caddy, especially if your bath area is down the hall or not attached to your room,” Scott says.
+It will make it easy to tote essentials back and forth and give the items a dedicated home.

-A caddy will make it easy to carry the essentials from the bathroom to a dorm room.
-A similar approach can be used for makeup by creating a basket or case that holds all your products, so you can pull them out, use them, and put them away, Scott adds.
+A caddy will make it easy to carry the essentials.
+A similar approach can be used for makeup by creating a basket or case that holds all your products so you can pull them out, use them, and put them away, Scott adds.

 Organize the Desktop

-An organized desktop is essential for carving out a productive workspace, especially since the space will probably be getting a lot of use.
-Consider your work style and whether you operate well with visual clutter, says professional organizer Tana Ching.
+An organized desktop is essential for carving out a productive workspace, especially because the space will probably be getting a lot of use.
+Consider your work style and whether you do well with visual clutter, says another professional organizer, Tana Ching.
 If you’re okay with being surrounded by piles of textbooks and notepads, she recommends grouping materials by subject matter and clearly labeling them.
 If you prefer things to be out of sight, opt for a portable file box to keep your staples in line without having to clutter your desktop.

-“Treat your desktop as prime real estate,” says Socci at The Serene Home.
+“Treat your desktop as prime real estate,” Socci says.
 The more cluttered your desk is, the harder it will be to find the things you need.
 “Create a folder for each class and others for various social activities, and become diligent about filing things electronically.”
 For example, paper syllabuses can be scanned and stored digitally on your laptop or computer.

 Last but not least, remember that you don’t have to take everything with you right away, Scott says: “Travel light for fall, and if you find you really need extra items, grab them during your first break home or buy them when you get to school.”